Russia: Gulag historian, activist Yuri Dmitriyev sentenced to 15 years | DW | 27.12.2021

 In the video, the 65-year-old is heard saying "Thank you for your support."

-Dmitriyev also helped open the Sandarmokh memorial in memory of thousands of victims murdered in 1937 and 1938.
+Dmitriyev also helped open the Sandarmokh Memorial in memory of thousands of Stalin's victims who were murdered in 1937 and 1938.

 The verdict ends a long-running episode that saw the prosecution accuse Dmitriyev of child sex abuseover a period of several years.

-Dmitriyev was first arrested in December 2016 on possessing naked photographs of his fostered daughter, following an anonymous tip made to authorities.
+Dmitriyev was first arrested in December 2016 for possessing naked photographs of his adopted daughter, following an anonymous tip made to authorities.

-The historian said the nude photos had been taken to document the development of the child's malnourishment in case of problems with social services as she had been underweight when the couple fostered her.
+The historian said the nude photos had been taken to document the development of the child's malnourishment in case of problems with social services, as she had been underweight when he and his wife adopted her.

 His claim was backed by experts, who did not classify the images as child sex abuse.

-Dmitriyev was then charged with illegal possession of firearm parts the following year.
+Dmitriyev was then charged with illegal possession of a part of a weapon the following year.

 In April 2018, he was cleared of all but the firearms charge.
-Two months later, however, the regional Supreme Court overturned the verdict based on an investigator's interview with his fostered daughter, who was — 12 at the time — shortly after he was acquitted.
+Two months later, however, the regional Supreme Court overturned the verdict based on an investigator's interview with his daughter, who was 12 at the time, shortly after he was acquitted.

 The case was returned to court with an additional sexual abuse charge, relating to inappropriate touching.